Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Particular setup

-Under Assumptions 1-3 we have the following single level Nekrasov equation for $\mathbb{P}_N$, which is an analogue of \cite[Theorem 4.1]{BGG}.
-Since the way we state the result is a bit different we also supply the proof. \begin{theorem} Suppose that Assumptions 1-3 hold.
+Under Assumptions 1-3 we have the following single level Nekrasov's equation for $\mathbb{P}_N$, which is an analogue of \cite[Theorem 4.1]{BGG}.
+Since the way we state the result is a bit different we also supply the proof in Section \ref{Section10}. \begin{proposition} Suppose that Assumptions 1-3 hold.
 Define

 where $s_N = M_N+ 1 + (N-1) \cdot \theta$ and